J-1 Visa Packaging Engineer Jobs

 Confirm your host employer understands DS-2019 obligations

 Before accepting an offer, verify that the employer is prepared to co-sign a formal Training or Internship Placement Plan (Form DS-7002) and coordinate with a designated sponsor organization.
-Many U.S. employers assume J-1 works like H-1B and are unprepared for the sponsor's oversight role.
+Many U.S. employers assume J-1 works like H-1B visa and are unprepared for the sponsor's oversight role.

 Check home-residency requirement exposure early